neothXT/Snowdrop/README.md

 ### Arguments' Default Values

-Netty allows you to define custom values for your arguments.
+Snowdrop allows you to define custom values for your arguments.
 Let's say your path includes `{id}` argument.
-As you already know by now, Netty automatically associates it with `id` argument of your `func` declaration.
+As you already know by now, Snowdrop automatically associates it with `id` argument of your `func` declaration.
 If you want it to have default value equal "3", do it like: `{id=3}`.
-Be careful though as Netty won't check if your default value's type conforms to the declaration.
+Be careful though as Snowdrop won't check if your default value's type conforms to the declaration.

 ### Authorization

-To let Netty know a request requires access token, use `@RequiresAccessToken` macro like:
+To let Snowdrop know a request requires access token, use `@RequiresAccessToken` macro like:

 ```Swift
 @GET(url: "/posts")